PE/VC Professionals: Don’t Negotiate Your Salary Or Compensation, Until You’ve Read This

 - Up To Date: the Report is updated annually.
 The most recent Report is based on survey data from Q4.

 - Return On Investment: many other reports that offer a much narrower view, are offered for a higher price.
-At just $495, the Private Equity & VC Compensation Report represents a nominal cost to PE or VC firms seeking to understand current industry compensation norms and trends.
+The Private Equity & VC Compensation Report represents a nominal cost to PE or VC firms seeking to understand current industry compensation norms and trends.
 Or to put it another way, not having access to this information when negotiating compensation with employees could cost you hundreds of thousands in extra benefits (or higher rates of defection of your top people).

-For more detail on what you’ll get inside the Report, request a free sample at the top right of this page, or view the 46 detailed charts and graphs here.
+For more detail on what you’ll get inside the Report, request a free sample at the top right of this page, or view the over 50 detailed charts and graphs here.

 This Report will give you all the critical information you need to help set your firm’s compensation practices and ensure you attract and retain top talent, without over-paying.
 I know you’ll find it useful.

-Click below to gain instant access now via Secure Download:
+Click the button below to gain instant access now via Secure Download.

 P.S.
 When it comes to setting your firm’s compensation packages, Information = Power.
 Don’t get caught short without the information you need to make the best decisions and get the best outcome.
 This Report is up-to-date, comprehensive, reasonably priced, and guaranteed.
 Download your copy now and you’ll be on your way to more successful compensation policies.